Geisha Tattoo Ideas, Designs, and Meanings

 The Geisha Tattoo

 One unique tattoo that you may find interesting is the geisha.
 Although not a mainstream design, it is popular, especially within the Japanese culture.
-Worn by both men and women, these are usually very detailed and so they're commonly done in a larger size.
+Worn by both men and women, these are usually very detailed and usually done in a larger size.

 In this article, we will discuss the various styles and meanings of the geisha tattoo.
 You'll also find many beautiful photos to inspire and help you personalize your own design.